exasol/power-apps-connector/doc/user_guide/user_guide.md

 ![](user_guide.assets/2021-11-22-11-07-29-image-16375779996591.png)

-`Host`: Where your REST API is hosted (this can be an IP address or DNS name).
+`Host`: Where your REST API is hosted (this can be an IP address or DNS hostname).

 `API Key`: This is one of the authentication keys you've configured to gain access to the REST API.

 This is a secure parameter so this API Key will not be retrievable afterwards in the Power Apps UI.

 Note: You can still edit these 2 values afterwards.

 # Using the connector in a Power App

 ## A short overview of the available actions